Fahad-Iqbal/Flashnote-Fullstack-Project/README.md

 ## Figma Design

 Here is the [Figma link](https://www.figma.com/file/qLDlZ9jFJyVfCwlUggwRTH/FlashNote-Project?t=dlnkvsX8MIRRQTuq-1) for the project.
 It has limited interactivity and the design for each device size is on a separate page.

+### Changes from the original figma design

+- The logo on the top of the screen was changed to a smaller size
+- The arrows in the notes are different because the original arrows didn't render well on the webpage
+- A dark mode button was added
+- Extra flashcards were added

 ## Functionality